Kotlin/KEEP/proposals/inline-properties.md

 Support `inline` modifier for properties that don't have a backing field and accessors of such properties.

+## Motivation

+* Enable `@InlineOnly` properties whose signatures can be changed without affecting the binary compatiblity of a library
+* Make reified type parameters available for property accessors

 ## Description

 We propose to allow the `inline` modifier on properties that do not have a backing field.